 - Team City (Jet Brains) — TeamCity will make sure your software gets built, tested, and deployed, and will notify you on that the way you choose.

-- Travis CI — Travis CI is a hosted continuous integration platform that enables open source and private projects on GitHub to continuously monitor build quality, shipping code directly to production after a successful build.
+- Travis CI — Travis CI is a hosted continuous integration platform that enables the opensource and private projects on GitHub to continuously monitor build quality, shipping code directly to production after a successful build.

 - Ansible — radically simple IT automation platform that makes your applications and systems easier to deploy.